brendanmckenzie/kasbah/docs/concepts.md

 Projects based on the Kasbah.Web implementation are offered modern React-based SPA functionality by default.

 Developers start by modeling their data, defining what websites are included in their solution (Kasbah.Web offers multi-site by default), then specifying what components are available.
 Components are then written in React and are available to be placed in placeholders in predefined layouts.

+There are two parts to components - the backend and the frontend.
+The backend is responsible for generating a simplified model that is passed to the frontend for display.
+The idea is that the backend should pass only the information rqeuired by the frontend.
+If a piece of content in Kasbah has a large number of fields, but the component rendering this content only requires a subset of these fields, the backend will be responsible for reducing the input model.
+The backend is also responsible for applying any business logic to the model before passing it to the frontend.
+By following this pattern there is a strong disconnect between the storage and processing of data, and the presentation of it.

 See the [getting started](/quickstart.md) section for a more detailed explanation of creating web applications with Kasbah.

 ### Segregated roles